M4 Steep Snow

 Start of pitch 4.
 In the picture we are descending...

 "Caught Inside" is a long gully on the northeastern shoulder of Mount Morrison.
-It follows a band of red rock in a gully that transverses a step of grey rock to a snow field and then a deep gully up the face above.
+It follows a band of red rock in a gully that transverses a step of grey rock to a snow field and then moves into a deep gully up the face above.

 Pitch 1 - A short easy rock step to snow leads to a much steeper rock step.
 A bulge near the top is passed on the right on sloping rock (M4).
 Pulling past the bulge offers a small snow patch and the first belay.
 60m